CivicActions/allusgov/README.md

 * [USASpending API Agencies & Sub-agencies](https://api.usaspending.gov/)

 Each source is scraped (see [out](out) directory) in raw JSON format, including fields for the organizational unit name/parent (if any), unique ID/parent-ID fields (if the names are not unique) as well as any other attribute data for that organization available from that source.

+A normalized name (still WIP) is then added, which corrects letter case, spacing and expands acronyms.
+Acronyms are selected and verified manually using data from [USCD GovSpeak](https://ucsd.libguides.com/govspeak) and the [DOD Dictionary of Military and Associated Terms](https://irp.fas.org/doddir/dod/dictionary.pdf) as well as manual entry when needed.

 Each source is them imported into a tree and exported into the following formats for easy consumption:
 * Plain text tree